-- (1) Aggregation an association representing a whole-part relationship - (2) Composition a strong form of aggregation - 2.
-Dependency a relationship between classes.
-In a UML diagram, this is represented by a dashed line with an arrowhead on one end.
-EXAMPLES FROM DIAGRAM; SYMBOLS HANDOUT - 3.
-Generalization (inheritance) a relationship between classes.
-In a UML diagram, this is represented by a solid line with a triangle on one end.
-EXAMPLES FROM DIAGRAM; SYMBOLS HANDOUT - 4.
-Realization a relationship between a class and an interface.
+EXAMPLES FROM DIAGRAM

+4. Realization - a relationship between a class and an interface.
 In a UML diagram, this is represented by a dashed line with a triangle on one end.
 (Note that the symbol is similar to that for generalization, because realization is similar to inheritance.)

-NO EXAMPLES IN CLASS DIAGRAM - WILL DISCUSS BELOW; SYMBOLS HANDOUT
+NO EXAMPLES IN CLASS DIAGRAM - WILL DISCUSS BELOW